-Heart failure is a relatively common problem and frequently results in hospitalizations and readmissions.
-Various approaches are being explored in treating this condition, especially when it is refractory (unresponsive) to conventional therapy.
-Ultrafiltration is a technique that has been investigated for a possible role in hospitalized patients with marked volume overload from heart failure.
-It is used to remove fluid from the blood by using pressure differentials during treatment with a dialysis machine or similar filtration device.
+Heart failure is a relatively common condition that frequently results in hospitalizations and readmissions.
+Various treatment approaches are being explored, especially when the condition is refractory (unresponsive) to conventional therapy.
+Ultrafiltration (sometimes called aquapheresis) is a technique being investigated for a possible role in hospitalized patients with marked volume overload from heart failure.
+It is used to remove fluid from the blood via pressure differentials during treatment with a dialysis machine or similar filtration device.

-It has been suggested that ultrafiltration may offer the potential for greater and more expeditious volume and sodium removal compared with conventional therapies, particularly in patients with decompensated heart failure whose fluid overload is unresponsive to medical management.
+It has been suggested that ultrafiltration may offer greater and more expeditious volume and sodium removal than conventional therapies, particularly in patients with decompensated heart failure whose fluid overload is unresponsive to medical management.
 In recent studies, this technique is also referred to as aquapheresis.
 Newer devices that allow continuous ultrafiltration in ambulatory patients are under investigation to reduce volume overload.

 POLICYThe use of ultrafiltration is considered investigational in patients with heart failure.